flashjpr/iOS-apps/README.md

 ###Multiples
 Multiplication by addition.
 Simplest form of multiplication.
 Designed for children who wish to practice.
 The game itself takes an integer from user input and multiplies it a number of time (for the moment is hardcoded, and it's 10).
 When the max number of multiplication is reached, the game restarts.
 User can input new number after restarting.
+Game works on any display.

 The initial view starts with:
 - the logo of the game (Multiples)